 Workflow mapping is the process of simply visualizing your processes from start to finish.
 Once you are able to visualize workflows you are in a better position to improve them.

-There are different ways to map your workflows using maps such as swimlane diagrams, SIPOC’s or value chain mapping.
+There are different ways to map your workflows using maps such as swimlane diagrams, SIPOC’s or value chain mapping, or product roadmaps when it comes to the visual representation of your prioritization process.
 For the time being, we will only be considering simple flowcharts to get an understanding of this process.

 Let us try to visualize a content marketing workflow:

 - A content marketer needs to plan the keywords, topic and goals of a piece of content in order to ensure that it’s tone and communication is accurate to their business, while also being able to generate interest and traffic.

 - A writer needs to begin writing this content.